polyphony-chat/docs/docs/Protocol Specifications/core.md

 An ID-Cert can be revoked by the home server or the actor at any time.
 This can be done for various reasons, such as a suspected leak of the private identity key.
 When an ID-Cert is revoked, the server must revoke the session associated with the revoked ID-Cert.
+Revoking an ID-Cert is considered a [sensitive action](#412-sensitive-actions) and therefore should require a second factor of authentication.

 !!! info